The San Francisco Story

 The San Francisco Story is a 1952 American Western film directed by Robert Parrish and starring Joel McCrea and Yvonne De Carlo.
 The rough and tumble Barbary Coast of San Francisco is recreated with attention to detail, including Florence Bates as a saloon keeper Shanghaiing the unwary.
-Noir elements include many shadows, discordant musical score, snappy dialogue, a disabused hero who resists the good fight, and a femme fatale.
+Noir elements include many shadows, a discordant musical score, snappy dialogue, a disabused hero who resists the good fight, and a femme fatale.
 A schematic but insightful rendering of political corruption, the film is essentially about standing up to bullies.

-Plot summary
+Plot

-Law in San Francisco in 1856 is an ideal struggling to be established.
-Rick Nelson (Joel McCrea) is a loner with his own code of ethics, now a miner visiting his old stomping ground.
-He meets raven-haired beauty Adelaide McCall (Yvonne De Carlo), who's in the buggy of corrupt political power broker Andrew Cain (Sidney Blackmer).
-Newspaper editor Jim "Captain" Martin (Onslow Stevens) begs his old friend Rick to rejoin his peace-keeping Vigilantes to put an end to Cain's reign of thuggery.
+The law in San Francisco in 1856 is an ideal struggling to be established.
+Rick Nelson is a loner with his code of ethics, now a miner visiting his old stomping ground.
+He meets raven-haired beauty Adelaide McCall, who's in the buggy of corrupt political power broker Andrew Cain.
+Newspaper editor Jim "Captain" Martinbegs his old friend Rick to rejoin his peace-keeping Vigilantes to put an end to Cain's reign of thuggery.
 Rick knows how easy it is to buy a judge, so he settles matters his way.

+Adelaide, after failing to win Nelson over to their side, arranges to have him shanghied to China "for his own protection".
+Nelson escapes from the ship and does not take kindly to this.

+Martin eventually persuades Nelson to try to join Cain's outfit undercover.
+Cain demands a loyalty test; a jailbreak of one of his men.
+Nelson persuades Martin to allow the jailbreak.
+But as soon as both men are in the open, snipers open fire and kill the prisoner and wound Nelson.

+Nelson orders Martin to print a story that he was killed to give him time to recover.
+Adelaide believes the story, burglarizes Cain's safe, and turns over incriminating documents to Martin.
+Martin has no choice but to hold her as a material witness.

+When he recovers, Nelson takes the direct approach.
+He marches into a crowded political rally and challenges Cain to a duel.
+To save face, Cain must accept.
+The duel takes place on the beach, on horseback with shotguns.
+Nelson kills Cain, and Nelson's friend Shorty kills a hidden sniper.
+Since Martin is the new "law" in Frisco, it is up to him to decide Adelaide's future.
+He elects not to press charges.